swathiramesh24/newyear-html-css/README.md

 # html-css
-Uses only html and css codes
+This repository consists of projects and mini projects done by using html and css.